Camargo, Donaldson hit HRs as Braves beat Blue Jays 6-3

 UP NEXT

 Right-hander Mike Foltynewicz (4-5, 5.59 ERA) will make his fourth career start against Toronto when the two-game series ends on Tuesday night.
-Blue Jays manager Charlie Montoyo has not named a starter.
+Right-hander Wilmer Font will be Toronto’s opener.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports